naveendgp/MedCare-Ambulance-Management/README.md

-# 🚑 MedCare – Ambulance Booking & Tracking System
+# 🚑 MedCare – Ambulance Management System

-SwiftCare is a full-featured **Flutter** app built with **Firebase** and **Expo ecosystem** to provide real-time ambulance booking, tracking, and emergency coordination.
+MedCare is a full-featured **Flutter** app built with **Firebase** to provide real-time ambulance booking, tracking, and emergency coordination.
 Designed to prioritize urgent care and reduce response time, this system supports users, drivers, and admin workflows.

 ---